asreview/asreview/docs/source/index.rst

 - In :doc:`../lab/oracle`, you can review your dataset with interactive artificial intelligence (AI).
-- In :doc:`../lab/exploration`, you can explore or demonstrate ASReview LAB with a completely labeled dataset.
+- In Exploration mode, you can explore or demonstrate ASReview LAB with a completely labeled dataset.
 This mode is suitable for teaching purposes.
 - In :doc:`simulation_overview`, you can simulate a review on a completely labeled dataset to see the performance of ASReview LAB.